Rodrigossz/Python-Custom-Skills-Toolkit/code/strings-merger.md

 # - This code is an Azure Cognitive Search Python Custom Skill.
 # - The output is the "text" element within the "data" section of the json file.
 # - For production environments add all best practices, logging, and error management that you need.
 # - Letters cases are not changed.
-But if it is important for you, you can change the code as necessary.

 #
 # Specific comments
 # This code concatenates 2 strings.
 # I Use white spaces to don't concatenatr words without a separation.
-# Special characters will be removed, including accentuation.

 import logging
 import azure.functions as func